ThisIsTenou/harddrive-burnin-testing/README.md

 **Only use this for HDDs!**
 Existing data will be destroyed and SSDs will be heavily worn out.

-The script is intended to be run on a live-linux.
+The script is intended to be run on a live-linux with only drives that should be tested connected.
+You can, however, run  the check-disk.sh-script manually for individual drives .